trungthanhnt/openssl-android-build/README.md

 # openssl-android-build #

-Working build scripts for OpenSSL `libcrypto` and `libssl` static and dynamic libraries primarily for using on Android and other OSs.
+Working build scripts for OpenSSL `libcrypto` and `libssl` static and dynamic libraries primarily for using on Android, Mac, Linux OSs.
+Windows version removed from current repo, look to original one for the instructions.

 This repo took best workable ideas from [ekke/android-openssl-qt](https://github.com/ekke/android-openssl-qt) and [couchbaselabs/couchbase-lite-libcrypto](https://github.com/couchbaselabs/couchbase-lite-libcrypto) repos - many thanks to their authors!
 More ideas about these scripts creation could be found there.
 Resulting scripts _successfully_ do all for you from downloading and extracting openssl and generating libs for `x86`, `armeabi-v7a`, `arm64-v8a` architectures.

 Default OpenSSL version is [1.0.2o](https://www.openssl.org/source/old/1.0.2/openssl-1.0.2o.tar.gz) as currently used in Qt Creator.
-However You may build with any desired version (instructions below), except for the Windows Store builds which are not modified from original repo version and does not function for now.

 # How to rebuild the binaries